Tirant lo Blanch

-It is one of the best known medieval works of literature in Valencian.
-It is considered a masterpiece in the Valencian literature and in the literature in Catalan language as a whole, and it played an important role in the evolution of the Western novel through its influence on the author Miguel de Cervantes.
-The book has been noted for its use of many Valencian proverbs.
+It is one of the best known medieval works of literature in the Catalan language.
+It is considered a masterpiece in Valencian literature and in Catalan literature as a whole, and it played an important role in the evolution of the Western novel through its influence on the author Miguel de Cervantes.
+The book has been noted for its use of many Catalan proverbs, as well as being a precursor to the present-day genre of alternate history.

 Plot

 Tirant lo Blanch tells the story of a knight Tirant from Brittany who has a series of adventures across Europe in his quest.
 He joins in knightly competitions in England and France until the Emperor of the Byzantine Empire asks him to help in the war against the Ottoman Turks, Islamic invaders threatening Constantinople, the capital and seat of the Empire.
 Tirant accepts and is made Megaduke of the Byzantine Empire and the captain of an army.
 He defeats the invaders and saves the Empire from destruction.
 Afterwards, he fights the Turks in many regions of the eastern Mediterranean and North Africa, but he dies just before he can marry the pretty heiress of the Byzantine Empire.